 - Please don’t invest in orthotic inserts until you have spoken with a specialist.
 Many of my patients have spent hundreds of dollars on inserts from orthotics stores.
 Most of the time with proper treatment we can avoid orthotics or inserts.

-To sign up for a free consultation to see if Dr. Phipps can help you with this, click here to get started!
+To sign up for a consultation to see if Dr. Phipps can help you with this, click here to get started!